 Crude oil is the source of raw material for nylon fabric and spandex, which makes them non-biodegradable.
 However, since manufacturers usually blend spandex with another fabric and you will typically find spandex in small portions in clothing.
 Most stretchy clothes have just 5 to 10 percent.

-Lycra is an important fabric in the textile industry but what’s more important is the environmental effect it has.
+Spandex is an important fabric in the textile industry, but what’s more important is the environmental effect it has.
 If we consider the environmental costs carefully, we will find that we are paying a hefty price for the convenience of spandex.
 You can support sustainability by minimizing your consumption of spandex or cutting it off completely.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.